FullStory nabs $103M for customer experience analytics

 “FullStory is the only company to taglessly collect, structure, and analyze the most comprehensive digital experience data.
 This is a foundational advantage, and this is where we unlock value for the [market] category,” Voigt said.
 “The FullStory platform makes it extremely easy to ingest instrumented event data for a company … But the platform goes far beyond traditional analytics to also capture all unstructured data that companies simply couldn’t collect before.
 This includes the full context of the visit, as well as every interaction on the site.”

-FullStory tracks heuristics and signals like highlights, scroll depths, pinch to zoom frequency, and “copy and paste,” which provides a way to understand if a person is comparison shopping or looking up a term in search.
+FullStory tracks heuristics and signals like highlights, scroll depths, pinch-to-zoom frequency, and “copy and paste,” which provides a way to understand if a person is comparison shopping or looking up a term in search.
 The platform can combine groups of similar user interface states across sessions to learn and build a model of the various pages and screens of a website.
-It can also search through a range of possible “friction events” to see how often they correlate with a failure to convert, applying statistical modeling techniques and logic to estimate how many lost conversions might have been recovered if the friction was avoided.
+It can also search through a range of possible “friction events” to see how often they correlate with a failure to convert, applying statistical modeling techniques and logic to estimate how many lost conversions might have been recovered if the friction had been avoided.

 “FullStory uses big data infrastructure to … assist with automatic suggestions and contextual comparisons, visualizations, and communications,” Voigt explained.
 “Once issues are diagnosed, saved reports and automated alerts allow teams to track progress, monitor future incidents, and continually learn and optimize together.
 Clients can also automatically pull FullStory’s enriched data into their own data science research and analytics — e.g., via API call or webhook — to create rich insights that inject customer empathy into new processes and operations.”

-The pandemic — and companies’ subsequent embrace of digital experiences — has been a boon for FullStory, which had its best quarter ever in Q2 2021 with a record number of seven-figure deals and 70% year-over-year annual recurring revenue growth.
-Despite competition from startups like Decibel and Glassbox, the company, which has over 300 employees, now serves more than 3,000 clients including Omni Hotels, Financial Times, Peloton, Fidelity, and JetBlue.
+The pandemic — and companies’ subsequent embrace of digital experiences — has been a boon for FullStory, which had its best quarter ever in Q2 2021, with a record number of seven-figure deals and 70% year-over-year annual recurring revenue growth.
+Despite competition from startups like Decibel and Glassbox, the company, which has over 300 employees, now serves more than 3,000 clients, including Omni Hotels, Financial Times, Peloton, Fidelity, and JetBlue.

-Voigt says that one customer — a home improvement retailer — used data from FullStory to identify a spike in the sale of garage mats early in the pandemic.
+Voigt says one customer — a home improvement retailer — used data from FullStory to identify a spike in the sale of garage mats early in the pandemic.
 A deeper analysis revealed that the same shoppers were buying other equipment consistent with building home gyms.
 Based on this, the company updated its merchandising and marketing materials to capitalize on the trend.

-“The influx of new digital customers and new patterns of behavior requires brands to intimately understand the nuances of their customers’ behavior, including the blind spots, frustrations, and stumbles they experience on their digital journey.
+“The influx of new digital customers and new patterns of behavior require brands to intimately understand the nuances of their customers’ behavior, including the blind spots, frustrations, and stumbles they experience on their digital journey.
 These nuances lie outside the reach of traditional analytics solutions and can only be effectively addressed by a joint effort across enterprise functions,” Voigt added.
 “Overall, companies’ increased focus on the importance of digital experience intelligence has been a tailwind … FullStory will analyze more than 15 billion user sessions in 2021, [which] includes analysis of nearly 1 trillion interactions like clicks, navigations, highlights, scrolls, and frustration signals.”

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: